Tennessee Divorce Basics: Laws, Process & Helpful Resources

 The court may award more than one type of alimony if it's warranted.
 Alimony may be modified based on the type of alimony awarded, the terms of the court's decree or the terms of the parties' agreement.
 Generally, alimony will cease upon the death of the paying spouse or the death or remarriage of the recipient.
 In some situations, cohabitating in a conjugal relationship by the recipient will also terminate alimony.

-Parenting seminar for parents of minor children - In all court actions involving minor children in Tennessee, the court may order the parents to attend an educational seminar covering the effects of the dissolution of marriage on their children.
+In all court actions involving minor children in Tennessee, the court may order the parents to attend an educational seminar covering the effects of the dissolution of marriage on their children.
 The minor children may not attend these seminars.

-Child custody - It is generally best for the parents to reach their own arrangements regarding custody and parenting-time issues.
+It is generally best for the parents to reach their own arrangements regarding custody and parenting-time issues.
 If they are unable to come to an agreement, it must be decided by the court.
-If a child is over the age of 12, the court will take his or her preferences regarding custody into consideration, with greater weight given to the preferences of an older child.

 It should be noted that the determination of custody is made without regard to the sex of a parent.
 The parent with whom the children reside is the "primary residential parent" and the non-custodial parent is the "alternate residential parent".
 Custody may be modified in the future if there is a material and substance change in circumstances for either parent.

-Child support - Tennessee uses the Income Shares Model for calculating support obligations, ensuring that both parents contribute to the support of their children.
+Tennessee uses the Income Shares Model for calculating support obligations, ensuring that both parents contribute to the support of their children.
 The amount of child support will depend on how much both parents make, how many minor children there are from the marriage, and child-related expenses such as insurance, medical care, and child care.

-The guidelines presume a standard custody arrangement in which the children live with the custodial parent and stay with the non-custodial parent every other weekend, 2 weeks during various holidays, and 2 weeks in the summer.
+The child support guidelines presume a standard custody arrangement in which the children live with the custodial parent and stay with the non-custodial parent every other weekend, 2 weeks during various holidays, and 2 weeks in the summer.
 However, the guidelines also account for different parenting situations and allow for adjustments as appropriate.
 The child support worksheet found at the top of this page will automatically calculate the parenting time adjustment based on the information that is entered on the worksheet.

 For child support to be modified there must be a significant change in circumstances which would result in at least a 15% difference between the current support order and a new support order based on the parents current circumstances.
 Child support usually ceases when the child turns 18 or graduates, but may continue for a disabled child.